Is Vanguard High Dividend Yield ETF (VYM) a Strong ETF Right Now?

 Fund Sponsor & Index

-Because the fund has amassed over $39.86 billion, this makes it one of the largest ETFs in the Style Box - Large Cap Value.
-VYM is managed by Vanguard.
-Before fees and expenses, this particular fund seeks to match the performance of the FTSE High Dividend Yield Index.
+VYM is managed by Vanguard, and this fund has amassed over $42.19 billion, which makes it one of the largest ETFs in the Style Box - Large Cap Value.
+Before fees and expenses, VYM seeks to match the performance of the FTSE High Dividend Yield Index.

 The FTSE High Dividend Yield Index which is consists of common stocks of companies that pay dividends that generally are higher than average.